Detecting of a Patient's Condition From Clinical Narratives Using Natural Language Representation: INTRODUCTION

-\section{Introduction}
+\textbf{\textit{Impact Statement-} The study is a showcase to confirm that, dealing with a small dataset of clinical notes, a multilayer perceptron neural network classifier is a better approach compared to conventional classifiers, especially, pretrained-based deep learning models.
+Additionally, instead of losing information from numeric values, they can be retained and encoded for the representation learning.
+Consequently, it achieves better results for the classification task.}

+\section{INTRODUCTION}

-\IEEEPARstart{C}{urrently}, an abundance of data is available in the clinical domain.
-Taking advantage of this opportunity, clinicians have successfully combined the informative and structured data, which includes laboratory test results and medical imaging \cite{abhyankar2014combining}.
-However, clinical narrative sources are imposed considerable constraints, which are short notes on patients written initially by physicians.
-Although the notes are continuously provided and stored in electronic medical records (EMR), they are underutilized in clinical decision support systems.
-The limitation comes from their unstructured or semi-structured format \cite{johnson2016machine}.
+\IEEEPARstart{C}{urrently}, clinical narratives are continuously provided and stored in electronic medical records (EMR), but they are underutilized in clinical decision support systems.
+The limitation comes from their unstructured or semi-structured format.
+Besides, another problem with clinical narratives is that they are written in incomplete sentences but in an information-dense way for communication between clinicians \cite{johnson2016machine}.
+Because of the two reasons, clinical narrative sources impose constraints in an actual application for clinical outcome prediction.

 Since 2013, the Pediatric Critical Care Unit at CHU Sainte-Justine (CHUSJ) has used an EMR.
-The patients' information, including vital signs, laboratory results, ventilator parameters, is updated every 5 minutes to 1 hour according to the variable sources \cite{matton2016databases}.
-Mostly, a significant data source of French clinical notes is currently stored.
-There are 7 caregiver notes/patient/day from 1386 patients (containing a dataset of more than $2.5\times 10^7$ words).
+The patients' information, including vital signs, laboratory results, and ventilator parameters are updated every 5 minutes to 1 hour \cite{matton2016databases}.
+Primarily, a significant data source of French clinical notes is currently stored.
+There are seven caregiver notes/patient/day from 1386 patients (containing a dataset of more than $2.5\times 10^7$ words).
 These notes are scribed extensively from admission notes and evaluation notes.
 Admission notes outline reasons for admission to intensive care units, historical progress of the disease, medication, surgery, and the patient's baseline status.
 Daily ailments and test results are described in evaluation notes, from which patient condition is evaluated and diagnosed later by doctors.
-However, these information sources are being used as clinical documentation for reporting and billing instead of clinical knowledge for predicting disease conditions or for decision support.
+However, these information sources are being used as documentation for reporting and billing instead of clinical knowledge for predicting conditions or decision support.